 The power supply to the control board will be regulated using Texas Instrument’s TLV1117-33.
 It is a simple voltage regulator that will take in 7.4 volts and give out 3.3 volts to within three millivolts of accuracy.
 The board requires 3.3 volts to operate and has its own regulators for any parts that need a lower voltage.
 The regulator is free as it is a sample from Texas Instruments.
 It is also much smaller and much more accurate than the regulator designed by the group.
 Furthermore, the regulator is significantly more reliable than a BEC both in lack of noise and thermal stability.

-Suppliers

-Most parts of the body were purchased online.
-The tail boom was purchased from Helidirect, the batteries, battery sensor, charger, ESCs and motors from Hobbyking, and the propellers from Amazon.
-Samples of integrated circuits for the linear regulators were made available by Texas Instruments.
-The PVC connector, nuts, bolts, epoxy and washers were purchased in store from Home Depot.
-The curtain rod and tools were already in the possession of the group.
-More tools may be needed and will be bought at Harbor Freight Tools as necessary.